Simon Webbe: 2017–present: Smile and Blue 20th Anniversary

 On 28 July 2017, Webbe announced the release of his third studio album Smile due for release on 13 October 2017.

 On 30 November 2021 the group confirmed they would be going on an arena tour to celebrate their 20th anniversary, it was also confirmed that Atomic Kitten would be supporting them on the tour.
 When interviewed on This Morning the group also confirmed that they were back in the studio recording, a new album is expected to follow along with the tour.

 On 11 April 2022 the group announced that their sixth studio album Heart & Soul which would be released on 9 September 2022.
 On 20 May the group unveiled the track listing for the album on their social media accounts, following with first single "Haven't Found You Yet".
 On 29 June 2022, the group released the single "Dance with Me", a cover of the 2001 112 single.

-Film appearances

-In 2004, Webbe co-starred in the romantic-comedy The Truth About Love, directed by John Hay.
-The film also featured Jennifer Love Hewitt, Dougray Scott and Jimi Mistry.
-His second acting project was a 2006 British gangster movie Rollin' with the Nines.
-The film co-starred Vas Blackwood, Billy Murray, Robbie Gee and was directed by Julian Gilbey.

 Personal life

-Webbe has a daughter, Alanah (born 1996), with ex-girlfriend Nicola Jones, a shop assistant from Solihull.
+Webbe has a daughter, Alanah (born 1996), with ex-partner Nicola Jones, a shop assistant from Solihull.
 She is the inspiration for his 2007 single "Grace".

-He is a cousin of the Sugababes singer Keisha Buchanan.
-His brother Duane Bryan was a contestant on the 2012 series of The Apprentice.
-He is related to Labour Party politician Claudia Webbe.
+He is a distant cousin of the Sugababes singer Keisha Buchanan and his brother Duane Bryan was a contestant on the 2012 series of The Apprentice.

+Webbe is also related to former Labour Party politician Claudia Webbe.